 Your doctor might refer you to a sleep specialist or recommend a sleep study.

-A sleep study
+A sleep study (also

-and other sleep disorders.
+other sleep disorders.
 Sleep studies are painless and risk-free, but kids usually

 need to spend the night in a hospital or sleep center.

 During a sleep study, doctors check:

 blood oxygen levels